mimani68/email-classifier/README.md

 1. **Clone the Repository**: If not already done, clone the repository to your local machine.
 2. **Set Up a Virtual Environment** (optional but recommended):
    ```
-   python -m venv venv
-   source venv/bin/activate  # On Windows: venv\Scripts\activate
+   pip install uv
+   uv sync
+   source .venv/bin/activate.fish
    ```
 3. **Install Dependencies**: As shown in the Usage section.
 4. **Make Changes**: Modify the code in the `src` directory as needed.
 Key files to focus on:
    - `src/services/classifier.py` for model logic.
    - `src/routers/classifier.py` for API endpoint definitions.
 5. **Test Locally**: Run the server as described in Usage and test endpoints with tools like `curl` or Postman.
-6. **Dataset**: Use `dataset/custom-dataset.csv` for testing or expanding the dataset for potential fine-tuning (not currently implemented).
+6. **Dataset**: Use `dataset/dataset.csv` for testing or expanding the dataset for potential fine-tuning (not currently implemented).

 ### Running the Development Server